TabsOnRails: managing tabs with Ruby on Rails

 Restricting current_tab scope

-method understands all options you are used to pass to a Rails controller filter.
-In fact, behind the scenes this method uses a before_filter
+The current_tab method understands all options you are used to passing to a Rails controller filter.
+In fact, behind the scenes this method uses a before_filter to set a special @current_tab variable.
+Taking advantage of Rails filter options, you can restrict a tab to a selected group of actions in the same controller.

 class PostsController < ApplicationController